roseprogramming/roseprogramming/README.md

 ## 👋 Hi there!
 I’m @roseprogramming

 I'm **Rose**, a passionate **Data Engineer in Training** currently transitioning from the legal and fiscal world to the exciting field of data infrastructure.
 I love working with data and uncovering insights that can drive impactful decisions.
+I'm currently honing my skills in SQL and Python, and I love solving complex problems with data.
+Let's connect!
 ---

+## About Me

+Based in **Alicante**, I'm on a journey to build a solid foundation in data engineering through my studies in **Higher Education Vocational Training (DAM)** and a **Master's in Data & Analytics**.
+I enjoy learning new technologies and applying them to real-world scenarios.

 ### 👀 I’m interested in...